ckeditor/ckeditor5/docs/updating/update-to-44.md

 Version 44.0.0 introduced a change in the license configuration.
 The `config.licenseKey` is now a required property in the editor configuration.
 Whether you are using CKEditor&nbsp;5 commercially or under open-source terms, you will need to specify this property in your configuration.

 * **Commercial licenses**: For current users with a commercial license, you must retrieve your license key from the [Customer Portal](https://portal.ckeditor.com/) and add it to your editor configuration.
-[Format of the key has changed](#new license-key-format)
+[Format of the key has changed](#new-license-key-format) in this release.
 * **Open-Source installations**: If you are self-hosting CKEditor&nbsp;5 under the GPL terms, you will need to set `config.licenseKey` to `'GPL'` in your configuration.
 * **Cloud CDN setups**: If you are using cloud-distributed CKEditor&nbsp;5 delivered via our CDN, you need a license key.
 You can create a [free account](https://portal.ckeditor.com/checkout?plan=free).
 All accounts are granted a 14-day trial for Premium Features (no credit card required).